armandomm09/pisces/README.md

   3. Generation of results, including nicknames.
 - The processed image is sent back through WhatsApp, along with a message containing the fish’s name and nickname.

-*Suggested Image:*
-Flowchart illustrating the process from image reception to the sending of results.

 ---